iaminhri/DeepFakes/README.txt

 Hello,

-I have included the image files, .ipynb (google colab) files, and project report on the root directory.
+I have included the .ipynb (google colab) files, and project report on the root directory.

 The datasets are not included in here.
 However, the dataset can be found in the data/ folder.